-Super simple and delicious, this Slow-Cooked Cran-Blueberry Sauce may just be upgraded from side dish to star dish.
+Super simple and delicious, this Slow-Cooked Cran-Blueberry Sauce may just be upgraded from a side dish to a star dish.

 Happy Tuesday All!

 I hope everyone is having a wonderful Thanksgiving week, I'm looking forward to spending some much-needed time with extended family and friends.